AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install-ps.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: f5e9f121-a711-4b75-8564-54f29c5cfa48
 ---
-# Install Workfront for Adobe Photoshop
+# Install Adobe Workfront for Photoshop

-You can install the Workfront for Adobe Photoshop plugin from the Adobe Marketplace.
+You can install the Adobe Workfront for Adobe Photoshop plugin from the Adobe Marketplace.

 ## Access requirements